Form 8938

 Common Mistakes

-- Penalty stacking when both Form 8938 and Form 5471 / 5472 are missed
+- Penalty stacking when Form 8938, Form 5471, and Form 5472 are all missed for the same structure

 Best Practices

-- File Form 8938 in addition to FBAR when both apply.
+- File Form 8938 in addition to the FBAR when both apply.
 Many taxpayers think one replaces the other; they do not.

 - Report foreign mutual funds and ETFs as PFICs on Form 8621 too.
 Form 8938 reporting alone does not satisfy the PFIC obligation.

-- Track value in USD using year-end exchange rates from Treasury Reporting Rates of Exchange (the IRS-preferred source).
+- Track value in USD using year-end exchange rates from the Treasury Reporting Rates of Exchange (the IRS-preferred source).

 Related TS CPA Service